CymricNPG/arc42_logseq/pages/Deployment View.md

 	- Mapping of Building Blocks to Infrastructure
 		- *\<description of the mapping>*
 - ## Infrastructure Level 2
+	- ==Hints==
 	  Here you can include the internal structure of (some) infrastructure elements from level 1.

 	  Please copy the structure from level 1 for each selected element.
 	- ### *\<Infrastructure Element 1>*

 	  *\<diagram + explanation>*